liip/DataAggregator/README.md

 ### Concept sketch
 ![detail concept of the DataAggregator library](media/concept.png "Detail concept of the DataAggregator")

-**Note:**
-This is kind of a future sketch, the TransformerLoader and TransformerPersistor are to be introduced soonish.

 ## Installation
 The source is now PSR-0 compatible.
 There is no specific installation routine to be followed.
 Just clone or checkout the source into to your project and use it.
 In case you don't use a